top of page

 *How much does a child Autism assessment cost?

 Our standard assessment fees are as follows - Stage 1 (screening) = £200.
 Stage 2 (full assessment) = £2000.
 If you do complete both stage 1 and 2, the cost of the full assessments will be £2200.
-Please see this page for more information about the process.

 *How much does a child Autism and ADHD assessment cost?

 Our standard assessment fees are as follows - Stage 1 (screening) = £250.
 Stage 2 (full assessment) = £2700.
 If you do complete both stage 1 and 2, the cost of the full assessments will be £2950.
-Please see this page for more information about the process.

-*How much does an adult assessment cost?
+*How much does an adult Autism assessment cost?

 Our standard assessment fees are as follows.
 We will discuss this with you in the assessment process so you can make an informed decision about an assessment.
 Stage 1 (screening)= £200.
 Stage 2 (full assessment) = £1450.
 If you do complete both stage 1 and 2, the cost of the full assessments will be £1650.